CloudLabs-Samples/EduLabs/Demo/azure/demo-m365noazure.md

    * **Username/Email**:  <inject key="AzureAdUserEmail"></inject>
    * **Password**:  <inject key="AzureAdUserPassword"></inject>

-Follow these steps to secure your Microsoftaccount using multi-factor authentication via phone.
+Follow these steps to secure your Microsoft account using multi-factor authentication via phone.
 These steps are applicable **only if you are prompted** to set up additional security information during login.

 1. You may be asked to set up the **Microsoft Authenticator**.